Skip to Content

 Why should you propagate an umbrella plant?

-Propagating an umbrella plant has a few benefits:
+Propagating the dwarf umbrella tree has a few benefits:

 1. Prune and shape your plant